Simon Girty: Northwest Indian War

 1.5 million acres (607000 hectares) by the Ohio Company.
-The first settlers arrived in April 1788 and established Marietta at the confluence of the Muskingam and Ohio rivers.
+The first settlers arrived in April 1788 and established Marietta at the confluence of the Muskingum and the Ohio rivers.

 St. Clair's approach to resolving conflict with Indigenous groups was aggressive and antagonistic.
 In January 1789, he met with some of the Wyandot and Lenape leaders and coerced them into signing the Treaty of Fort Harmer, confirming the earlier land cession.
 No Shawnee attended the meeting, and many of the Wyandot and Lenape who signed the treaty quickly disavowed it.

 Harmar's and St. Clair's defeats

 In October 1790, Colonel Josiah Harmer led a punitive expedition against Miami and Shawnee villages on the Maumee River.
 Although five Indigenous towns were destroyed, ambushes killed or wounded over a quarter of Harmer's men.
-Girty was not present at any of the engagements that are collectively known as Harmer's Defeat, however, he helped plan simultaneous attacks on Dunlap's Station and Baker's Station in January 1791.
+Girty was not present at any of the engagements that are collectively known as Harmer's Defeat; however, he helped plan simultaneous attacks on Dunlap's Station and Baker's Station in January 1791.
 During the siege of Dunlap's, a prisoner named Abner Hunt was executed in view of the fort's defenders.
 It has been claimed that Girty led the siege, however, available primary sources suggest that he was with the Shawnee who attacked Baker's Station.

-Again and Again the Officers Led Forward the Troops by R. T. Zogbaum from Theodore Roosevelt's article about St. Clair's defeat that appeared in the February 1896 issue of Harper's New Monthly Magazine.

 Later that year, St. Clair assembled a large force of regulars, six-month levies, and Kentucky militia at Fort Washington (now Cincinnati) on the Ohio River.
 Accompanied by a long baggage train, eight artillery pieces, teamsters, packhorse drivers, and some women and children, St. Clair's army proceeded slowly northwards towards the large Miami settlement of Kekionga.
-On 3 November, they encamped deep in Indigenous controlled territory alongside the Wabash River.
-No field fortifications were constructed and the river separated the militia from the regulars and levies.
+On 3 November, they encamped deep in Indigenous-controlled territory alongside the Wabash River.
+No field fortifications were constructed, and the river separated the militia from the regulars and levies.
 Indigenous scouts tracked the movement of St. Clair's army, and more than a thousand Shawnee, Miami, Lenape, Wyandot, Odawa, Potawatomis, and Ojibwe warriors gathered to meet them.
 The warriors were led by Blue Jacket of the Shawnee and Little Turtle and the Miami.
 The Wyandot chose Girty to lead their contingent.